 Creamy oatmeal apple smoothie

-- 4 dates, pitted
+- 2 Medjool dates, pitted and roughly chopped

 - 1 small banana, sliced